ogswag/algos_database/README.md

-# Algorithms database
+# Algorithms and Data Structures database

-Just a database of algorithms and data structures I saved just in case
+A database of algorithms and data structures I have written/saved.